| Ever try to talk about God at a bar? Faith and clubs may seem unlikely companions, but

 inspiration from its location - well outside the modern music hubs of L.A., New York, and Nashville - OMG

 sought to find fresh talent in unexpected places, and saw the young band as a perfect debut for its roster.
+OMG's hunch was correct.
+Since signing, Chasen has already tasted extensive success, despite not yet having

 a project in the marketplace.
 The band has toured heavily, opening for the likes of Reliant K, NEEDTOBREATHE,